 Experience gifts are our favorite because they make memories together, instead of turning into clutter a few days after Christmas.
 Usually kids and spouses will remember this type of gift better than what they got if you ask them a year later.

 But giving the gift of experience is also a great way to save money at Christmas.
-Wrap up a coupon for a fun experience to do together in a creative way, but you most likely won’t need to pay for it until you actually do it.
+Wrap up a coupon for a fun experience to do together in a creative way, or even something that might prove useful in the long run - like coupons for self defense classes for women, maybe!

 5. STOCK UP ON WRAPPING PAPER AND SUPPLIES